Oh, Beautiful America !

 America is blessed with countless scenic places -- west to east, and north to south -- which inspire, enrich and restore us.

 One of my goals for this website is to highlight and share what is special about the places I visit.

 Every image in the Oh, Beautiful America portfolios has been selected to celebrate the diversity, beauty and grandeur of the American landscape.
 I've drawn from National Parks, Monuments, and Wilderness Areas, state parks, public lands and seashores, and even local parks, lakes, creeks and farmlands.

-I've been at this a few years now, but assembling a comprehensive view of something as large as America is a challenge.
+I've been at this for 20+ years now, but assembling a comprehensive view of something as large as America is a challenge.
 Fortunately, I take this as an on-going assignment and regularly add to my image portfolios.
 Be sure to check back for updates.

 I recently read something by Ivan Makarov, who wrote: “I do not photograph because I see.
 I see because I photograph.”
 That's how it's worked for me.
 My awareness at each place is greater when I am intent on identifying what I want to photograph and share.

 No matter where I go I find myself watching for potential subjects and imagining compositions, whether I have a camera with me or not.

 When I go out to shoot I look for an interesting location.
 I want a composition that will show what's special about the place, first, but also what it was like being there.
 Making a worthwhile photograph is an elusive goal.
 Recognizing what is there is critical -- a puzzle to be solved.

 I love what I do.
 I savor the surprises and constancy of nature.
 I am moved by the sights, sounds, scents and sensations of each special place.

 Some outings are more productive than others, obviously, but every trip and every hike should be rewarding in some way, simply for being out and attuned to nature.